 In this lesson, we are going to learn how to benefit your guitar playing by reading guitar tabs.
 The best way to read guitar tabs is to understand what they are & how to benefit from them.

 Guitar tabs are a simplified form of sheet music.
-Let’s just say it’s a type of sheet music for guitar.
-Where standard notation (a regular type of sheet music) is more general and can be for any instrument.
+Let’s just say it’s a type of sheet music for the guitar.
+Standard notation (a regular type of sheet music) is more general and can be for any instrument.

 Reading Guitar Tabs